Dom. Republic Öko Caribe Organic

 Post Harvesting Process

-Beans are fermented in tiered wooden boxes during 5 to 6 days.
-Once fermented, the cacao is dried in solar dryers and bagged in 70 kg. polypropylene bags.
+Cacao is collected fresh and brought within the first 4 to 6 hours to a centralized fermentation station.
+Beans are fermented in tiered wooden boxes during 5 to 6 days and during this period is turned three times.
+Once fermented, the cacao is dried in solar tunnels and bagged in 70 kg. polypropylene bags.

 Strong chocolate base with notes of coconut milk, caramel, vanilla, crème bruleé, lavender & violets